crhall-writing/crhall-writing.github.io/_poems/water.md

 then translucent veil contrasts
 the veil, the veil, oh, at long last
 a never-before-viewed style masterclass
-and the soft glow of light, shadows downcast
+and the soft glowing light, shadows cast
-take all the attention from the film artifacts
+eminate through the film's artifacts
 and from the castle that night she passed
-down steps, now with feet of burnished brass
+down steps, feet turned to burnished brass
 her tears showed a world of frosted glass
 they distorted and swayed every landmass
 and she became planted, herself a clast